RomainLITUD/Multistep-Traffic-Forecasting-by-Dynamic-Graph-Convolution/README.md

 * statsmodels
 * tensorflow 2.2.0
 * keras 2.2.0
+* networkx 2.5.0 (for tracking attention distribution in a complex graph)

 \* for early versions of tensorflow and keras the modelcheckpoint may fail.